 ‘Traveller’s diarrhoea’ is the term used to describe diarrhoea experienced by people travelling to foreign countries.
 It is most common in young adults and can affect up to 60% of travellers.
 High-risk destinations include Africa, Asia, the Middle East and Latin America, and the condition is most likely to occur in people travelling from a developed country to developing countries.
-In the majority of cases, traveller’s diarrhoea can last for 5-8 days and can therefore be limiting to a holiday experience as well as a health concern.
+In the majority of cases, traveller’s diarrhoea can last for 5-8 days and can, therefore, limit your holiday experience as well as become an added health concern.
 As diarrhoea often leads to dehydration, it is important to rehydrate the body by drinking plenty of fluids (preferably water, fruit juice or soup) and avoiding dairy, coffee and alcohol.

 In most occurrences, traveller's diarrhoea occurs due to a bacteria infection from contaminated food or water in a foreign environment.
 To reduce the risk of developing traveller's diarrhoea, there are simple precautions travellers can take, mainly avoiding drinking tap water, ice, unpasteurised milk and dairy.
-There are also certain foods that can present a risk of transmitting bacteria, including raw or undercooked meat, poultry, seafood, raw fruits and vegetables.
+Certain foods can also present a risk of transmitting bacteria, including raw or undercooked meat, poultry, seafood, fresh fruits and vegetables.

 In general, the symptoms of traveller's diarrhoea present within the first week or two of being in a foreign environment.
 They usually begin abruptly and can either occur during travel or soon after returning home.
 The main symptom is an increase in the frequency of bowel movements (typically three or more loose stools in 24hrs) which can also be accompanied by other symptoms including cramps, nausea, vomiting, fever, bloating and loss of appetite.

 Ciprofloxacin is an antibiotic that effectively treats enteric bacterial infections by preventing the reproduction of bacteria.
 It is therefore not used in cases of diarrhoea caused by a virus or parasite.
 It is generally accepted that a sudden onset of traveller's diarrhoea is caused by a bacterial infection and can be treated accordingly using ciprofloxacin.